-Domestic legal sports betting is sweeping this nation after the U.S. Supreme Court repeal of PASPA, the federal law preventing states from legalizing gambling on sports.
+Domestic legal sports betting is sweeping this nation after the U.S. Supreme Court's repeal of PASPA, a federal law which prevented states from legalizing gambling on sports.
 Football is the most bet on sport in the United States with an estimated $100 billion to be wagered on NFL and college football each year.

-While football fans from all states except Washington and Connecticut can legally place bets at licensed and regulated offshore sportsbooks, we wanted to take a closer look at the situation with US-based sports betting.
+While football fans from all US states, except Washington and Connecticut, can legally place bets at licensed and regulated offshore sportsbooks, we wanted to take a closer look at the situation with US-based sports betting.
 You can get more information about licensed online football betting sites to find out which destinations cater to US bettors.

 States with Legal Football Betting

 Passed & Enacted

 Delaware – On June 5, 2018, Delaware became the first state to launch legal sports betting following the repeal of PASPA, allowing bets to be placed at three Delaware-based casinos: Delaware Park, Dover Downs, and Harrington Raceway.
 Gambling research experts are predicting Delaware sports betting to generate at least $23.1 million in annual revenue for the state and when including online, as much as $49.6 million in annual revenue – most of which is expected to come from betting on NFL and college football.

 Mississippi – Following the PASPA repeal, Mississippi became the third state and first state in the South to launch legal sports betting on August 1, 2018, with the first bets being placed at the Beau Rivage and Gold Strike Casino Resort.
 Mississippi currently requires all football bets to be placed in person with legislation regarding the operation of online sportsbooks within state lines to be voted on at a later date.